Chocolate and Acne

-Overall, after 2011 we can see evidence begin to mount that chocolate might in fact lead to increased acne symptoms.
+Overall, after 2011 we can see evidence mounting that chocolate might in fact lead to increased acne symptoms.
 However, every study had serious limitations.
-Therefore, while it is interesting that all five studies after 2011 show a correlation between chocolate and acne, we still cannot state definitively that there is a link.
+Therefore, while it is interesting that all nine studies after 2011 show a correlation between chocolate and acne, we still cannot state definitively that there is a link.

 - Chocolate has been shown to stimulate the effects of inflammatory molecules called cytokines.
-Acne is an inflammatory disease, so any increase in inflammation could make acne worse.8
+Acne is an inflammatory disease, so any increase in inflammation could make acne worse.13,14

 - The cocoa butter in dark chocolate contains oleic acid, which some studies indicate may alter the formation of skin cells around pores, resulting in the formation of clogged pores.6

-Components that may decrease acne, or have no effect:
+How chocolate might decrease acne or have no effect:

-- Chocolate contains a large number of flavonoids, which have antioxidant properties.6Antioxidants have shown beneficial effects on acne.10
+- Chocolate contains a large number of flavonoids (such as quercetin), which have antioxidant properties.6Antioxidants have shown beneficial effects on acne.15

-- Additionally, flavonoids might improve the body’s response to insulin, which may be linked to decreased acne.11
+- Additionally, flavonoids might improve the body's response to insulin, which may be linked to decreased acne.16

 The Bottom Line

-Research on the effects of chocolate on acne is conflicting.
-While the bulk of studies since 2011 show a correlation between chocolate consumption and acne, all of these studies have limitations, and other studies on the components of acne have shown that some components of chocolate may increase acne, while others may decrease it, or have no effect.
-Until more research is done, we cannot say for certain what effect reducing or eliminating your chocolate intake will have on your acne.
-In the meantime, a proper treatment regimen can greatly improve the health of your skin and reduce acne lesions.
+Even though all nine studies since 2011 show a weak connection between chocolate consumption and acne, all of these studies have limitations.
+Until more research is done, we cannot say for certain what effect reducing or eliminating chocolate intake will have on acne.